-Option Positives Negatives Option If you choose to show your foreign identity documents Police officer will be able to verify your identity (that you are who you say you are) and check their system to see if there are any outstanding warrants or tickets.
-If there are no problems, the police officer may choose to just let you You are providing proof that you are a citizen of another country, so the government now has all the information necessary to try to deport you.
-In addition, the police officer can give you a ticket If you choose to not show go.
+Option Positives Negatives Option If you choose to show your foreign identity documents Positives Police officer will be able to verify your identity (that you are who you say you are) and check their system to see if there are any outstanding warrants or tickets.
+If there are no problems, the police officer may choose to just let you go.
 The police officer can also give you a ticket, or arrest you for driving without a license.
-You are not providing proof or arrest you for driving without a license.
-Police officer will not be any documents that you are a citizen of another country (though the police officer may infer that if you don't have any documents it is because you do not have legal immigration status). able to verify your identity.
+Negatives You are providing proof that you are a citizen of another country, so the government now has all the information necessary to try to deport you.
+In addition, the police officer can give you a ticket or arrest you for driving without a license.
+If you choose to not show any documents You are not providing proof that you are a citizen of another country (though the police officer may infer that if you don't have any documents it is because you do not have legal immigration status).
+Police officer will not be able to verify your identity.
 The police officer can also give you a ticket, or arrest you for driving without a license.
 Police officer will not be able to verify your identity.
 The police officer can also give you a ticket, or arrest you for driving without a license.